Toona sureni: Ecology

 Toona sureni is deciduous, shedding their leaves during the dry season (usually February to March or September to October).
 They produce flowers and fruits twice each year (usually during December to February and April to September).

 Distribution and habitat

 Toona sureni is native to South Asia (India, Bhutan, and Nepal); Indochina (Myanmar, Laos, Cambodia, Thailand, and Vietnam); China (Guizhou, Hainan, Sichuan, and Yunnan); Malesia (Malaysia, Indonesia, and the Philippines); and Papua New Guinea.
 They are usually found in primary forests on open hillsides, slopes, ravines, and riverbanks at an altitude of 1200 to 2700 m asl.
 They may sometimes also be found in secondary semi-evergreen forests.

 Names

 The tree is commonly known in English as the "suren toon" (or "suren toona"), "surian", "limpaga", "iron redwood" or the "red cedar".
-It is also sometimes known as the "Indonesian mahogany" or the "Vietnamese mahogany", though it is not a true mahogany (genus Swietenia).
+It is also sometimes known as the "Indonesian mahogany" or the "Vietnamese mahogany", though it is not "genuine" mahogany (genus Swietenia).
 Local names include suren in Indonesia, ye tama in Burma, danupra in the Philippines, surian (สุเหรียน) in Thailand, surian wangi in Malaysia, and zi chun (紫椿) in China.